hisahi/lrg/README.md

   and 1 the use of pipe reading functions.
 On modern platforms with branch prediction, there should not really be any reason for this to not be 2, unless the file and pipe reading functions are identical.

+# Performance

+Not only is lrg more intuitive to use than many existing tricks for getting line number N in Linux, it is also plenty fast too!
+See `BENCHMARK.md`.

 # Contributing